feilab-hust/AIMS/README.md

    conda env create -f AIMS_environment.yaml conda activate AIMs
    ```
-3. After installation, you can proceed with model inference and testing as described below.
+3. After installation, you can proceed with model inference for differnet tasks as described below.

 ## Structure